adunning/dissertation/5-reading-alexander.md

 On fol.
 2v, one finds this in a fifteenth-century hand:

 > | To Cirencester & bid them pray for me.
-> | He that prayeth for me Jesu have merci on hym.
+> | He that prayeth for me Jesu have merci on hym.^[Below this appears to be the number 990.]

 > | Iste liber constat moritio
 > | gyffardi testante iesu